NexTraq/styleguide/README.md

 a given language.
 Any points that are not mentioned or are left ambiguous in the guides are left up to the engineer’s discretion.
 Reviewers are also asked to ensure that code adheres to the style guide before approving changes.

+Original Google guides are left for history and comparison.

 ### Modifications